-THEORY AND PEDAGOGY
+THEORY AND PEDAGOGY 619

 Prerequisite: permission of instructor.
 Methodology of theory teaching in 20th Century.
-Focus relegions permission of instruction, wear to only the original results of a production of the first permission and the control of the original results of approach to theory instruction as noted from tests on subject.
+Focus on differing philosophies of approach to theory instruction as noted from tests on subject.
 Recent innovations and techniques of teaching, such as programmed material, computerassisted instruction studied.

-COMPUTER ANALYSIS IN MUSIC
+COMPLITER ANALYSIS IN MUSIC 620

 Prerequisite: a minimum of one course in the 615-618 series.
 A systematic study of analytic techniques in music which make use of the computer.
-Hands-on experiences with music encoding, card manipulation, interactive, systems and program writing as related to music
+Hands-on experiences with music encoding, card manipulation, interactive, systems and program writing as related to music analysis